Romney, Obama in rare battle over energy policy

 By Steve Holland and Jeff Mason

-BEALLSVLLE, Ohio/OSKALOOSA, Iowa Republican Mitt Romney vowed to step up coal production and President Barack Obama mocked him for opposing a windmill tax credit, in a rare debate over energy policy on the campaign trail.
+BEALLSVLLE, Ohio/OSKALOOSA, Iowa, Aug 14 (Reuters) - R epublican Mitt Romney vowed to step up coal production and President Barack Obama mocked him for opposing a windmill tax credit, in a rare debate over energy policy on the campaign trail.

 Romney staked out a pro-coal stance in eastern Ohio, a mountainous region where he must do well to have a chance to win a swing state that went to Obama in 2008.